evarga/openmp-primer/README.md

 To trigger parallel execution make sure to run `make build-parallel`.
 Here is the dump from the session solving the most complex test case:

 ```
+> time make run < Inputs/08.in > Solutions/08.out
+^Cmake: *** [run] Interrupt: 2

+make run < Inputs/08.in > Solutions/08.out  1775.78s user 2.48s system 584% cpu 5:04.15 total
 ```

-As you can see, it has completed the task, by generating a solution earning maximum points, in only XX minutes instead of 15 minutes.
-Such speedup was achieved by only adding couple of `#pragma` statements to the code.
+As you can see, it has completed the task, by generating a solution earning maximum points, in about 5 instead of 15 minutes.
+Such 3x speedup was achieved by only adding couple of `#pragma` statements to the code.
 This serves as the perfect testimony for the power of the declarative parallel programming approach.
 Furthermore, the same source code can be run in unchanged fashion sequentially by just omitting the compiler instructions associated with OpenMP.

-> Albeit being a simple thing to add OpenMP directives to your sequential code, you still need to design a parallelizable program.
+> Albeit being a simple thing to add OpenMP directives to your sequential code, you still need to design a proper parallel program.
 Here, the *chunking technique* was applied to produce data subdomains amenable for loop parallelization (sometimes referred as SPMD parallel programming style).
 The beauty of OpenMP is that you can incrementally adorn your sequential program with additional directives and make changes to it, as dictated by performance figures.
 At one point, there is no need to further improve speed.

+This case study illuminates the essence of two crucial laws in distributed computing:

+- [Amdahl's Law](https://en.wikipedia.org/wiki/Amdahl%27s_law) which says how much speedup is possible for the same amount of work.
+In our case, the 8th test case was finished 3x faster.
+- [Gustafson's Law](https://en.wikipedia.org/wiki/Gustafson%27s_law) which tells how much more work can be done in the same amount of time.
+We have managed to 9x scale our data set and accomplish the task in the same amount of time (about 5 minutes).
+The 9x factor is due to increasing the grid from 1000x1000 to 3000x3000.
+Consequently, this is the reason why this law is more relevant than the previous one.

 # Architecture
 The source code is extensively documented, so it serves as a primary guide in understanding the solution.
 The basic strategy is quite straightforward: